AspireOne/Text-Compression/README.md

 # Huffman-coding-compression
 #### Compression & decompression of text files using [huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).

+## Usage
+To compress or decompress files, pass the paths to the files as parameters to the program.
+You can do that by simply dragging and dropping the selected files on the program, and Windows will automatically pass the paths to the files as arguments to the program.

+When a file filename.txt is passed to the program, it is compressed and the bytes are written to a file  filename.txt.comp, created in the same location as filename.txt is.

+When a file filename.txt.comp is passed to the program, it is decompressed and the text is written to a file filename.txt, created in the same location is filename.txt.comp is.

 ## Inner workings
 ### Text encoding
 Both compression and decompression uses ISO-8859-2 (/latin 2) encoding.